 That will never happen.
 In movie-land the girls have to ditch the frames, get some contacts and do some killer eye makeup.
 I doubt they’ll ever be many movies with a woman wearing glasses as the lead any time soon.
 I don’t seen many bespectacled ladies on movie posters – unless they’re playing the dorky friend.

 Even Tina Fey, who became a popular glasses-wearing lady, I see wearing hers less and less.
 I usually see her in all these commercials for American Express sans glasses.
 That’s disappointing.

 There’s not as much of a prejudice of girls in glasses as there once were in the real world.
 Now glasses can look sheek and stylish.
 Contact lenses are an easy alternative today for woman who fear the dreaded scarlett glasses label too or they could even do some lasik surgery to rid themselves of those dreaded frames.

 But if there’s ever a need of a movie makeover for a female character, just put her in a pair of ugly frames and you’re good to go!
 Rest assured glasses are an easy tool to ugly up even the most breath taking beauties in Hollywood – at least by movie logic.

-A 1940’s educational film that explains the ways bespectacled women can make the most of wearing glasses based on scientific research and Hollywood makeup experts.
+A 1950’s newsreel that explains the ways bespectacled women can make the most of wearing glasses based on scientific research and Hollywood makeup experts.
 They try to argue – ladies don’t panic, wearing glasses doesn’t have to make you ugly!